BOTANICAL ART & ARTISTS

 The RHS Botanical Art Show is the TOP juried botanical art show in the UK - and the world!

-No other show displays a minimum of six botanical artworks from each exhibiting botanical artist/illustrator.
+a minimum of six botanical artworks from

-The show always includes international exhibitors from Europe, Asia, Australasia and Africa.
+- mostly from from Europe, Asia, Australasia and Africa.

 READ THIS PAGE to

-• FIND OUT how to exhibit in future shows
+• exhibit in future shows

-• LEARN about the Regulations and Guidance - and Judgement Criteria
+• the Regulations and Guidance

 Picture